Hindu Marriage Act, 1955: Registration

 As stated in Section 8 of the Act, the state government may make rules for the registration of Hindu marriages that the parties to any of such marriages may have particulars relating to their marriages entered in such a manner and subject to such conditions as may be prescribed in the Hindu Marriage Register.
 This registration is for the purpose of facilitating the proof of Hindu marriages.
 All rules made in this section may be laid before the state legislature.
 The Hindu Marriage Register should be open for inspection at all reasonable times and should be admissible as evidence of the statements contained therein.

+Restitution of conjugal rights

+As stated in section 9 of the act, in cases where either the husband or the wife has withdrawn from the society of the other without reasonable excuse, the aggrieved party may apply to the district court for restitution of conjugal rights.
+If the court is satisfied with the truth of the statements and finds no legal ground to deny the application, it may decree restitution of conjugal rights.

+Judicial separation

+Section 10 of the Act also provides for judicial separation, where either party to a marriage can present a petition for a decree of judicial separation.
+The court has the power to rescind the decree if it deems it just and reasonable to do so.